player-03/google-play-services/README.md

 # Google Play Services

-Provides Google Play Services support for OpenFL.
-Unlike SempaiGames/extension-googleplayservices-lib, this library uses Gradle.
+Provides Google Play Services support for OpenFL 4.1.

-Currently, this library imports the Google Play Services libraries into your project, but doesn't help you access them.
+This library imports the Google Play Services libraries into your project, but doesn't help you access them.

 ## Installation